babysplly/Wellsaidlabs/README.md

 # Wellsaidlabs
-Auto Register and Login accound for https://wellsaidlabs.com/
+Auto Register and Login account for https://wellsaidlabs.com/

 <h3>What you might need and how to run the script</h3>
 <ul>